DayoOliyide/kafka-cluster/README.md

 *In actuality these are the ip's that you should use in the following commands, but since we've exposed the ports to the docker host, we'll use the localhost for linux and $(boot2docker ip) for osx*

 - **Create a topic**
-  Linux - ``./kafka-topics.sh --zookeeper localhost:2181 --create --topic test --partitions 1 --replication-factor 1``
+  Linux - ``./kafka-topics --zookeeper localhost:2181 --create --topic test --partitions 1 --replication-factor 1``
-  Osx - ``./kafka-topics.sh --zookeeper $(boot2docker ip):2181 --create --topic test --partitions 1 --replication-factor 1``
+  Osx - ``./kafka-topics --zookeeper $(boot2docker ip):2181 --create --topic test --partitions 1 --replication-factor 1``
  you can experiment with the partition numbers and replication-factor
  a personal rule of thumb is to have the number of partitions and replicas be multiples of the number of nodes

 - **List all available topics**
-  Linux - ``./kafka-topics.sh --zookeeper localhost:2181 --list``
+  Linux - ``./kafka-topics --zookeeper localhost:2181 --list``
-  Osx - ``./kafka-topics.sh --zookeeper $(boot2docker ip):2181 --list``
+  Osx - ``./kafka-topics --zookeeper $(boot2docker ip):2181 --list``

 - **Detailed list of topics, partitions and partition leaders**
-  Linux - ``./kafka-topics.sh --zookeeper localhost:2181 --describe``
+  Linux - ``./kafka-topics --zookeeper localhost:2181 --describe``
-  Osx - ``./kafka-topics.sh --zookeeper $(boot2docker ip):2181 --describe``
+  Osx - ``./kafka-topics --zookeeper $(boot2docker ip):2181 --describe``

 - **Send a message to a topic**
-  Linux - ``echo 'Fear is the mind killer' | ./kafka-console-producer.sh --broker-list localhost:9092 --topic test``
+  Linux - ``echo 'Fear is the mind killer' | ./kafka-console-producer --broker-list localhost:9092 --topic test``
-  Osx - ``echo 'Fear is the mind killer' | ./kafka-console-producer.sh --broker-list $(boot2docker ip):9092 --topic test``
+  Osx - ``echo 'Fear is the mind killer' | ./kafka-console-producer --broker-list $(boot2docker ip):9092 --topic test``

 - **To send a bunch of messages (manually) via the console (press enter to send each message)**
-  Linux - ``./kafka-console-producer.sh --broker-list localhost:9092 --topic test``
+  Linux - ``./kafka-console-producer --broker-list localhost:9092 --topic test``
-  Osx - ``./kafka-console-producer.sh --broker-list $(boot2docker ip):9092 --topic test``
+  Osx - ``./kafka-console-producer --broker-list $(boot2docker ip):9092 --topic test``

 - **To continuously consume the latest messages from a topic and all it's partitions**
-  Linux - ``./kafka-console-consumer.sh --zookeeper localhost:2181 --topic test``
+  Linux - ``./kafka-console-consumer --zookeeper localhost:2181 --topic test``
-  Osx - ``./kafka-console-consumer.sh --zookeeper $(boot2docker ip):2181 --topic test``
+  Osx - ``./kafka-console-consumer --zookeeper $(boot2docker ip):2181 --topic test``

-- **To consume ALL the messages from a topic and all it's partitions from the beginning** (CAREFUL, there can be a lot of messages)
+- **To consume ALL the messages from a topic and all it's partitions from the beginning**
-  Linux - ``./kafka-console-consumer.sh --zookeeper localhost:2181 --topic test --from-beginning``
+  Linux - ``./kafka-console-consumer --zookeeper localhost:2181 --topic test --from-beginning``
-  Osx - ``./kafka-console-consumer.sh --zookeeper $(boot2docker ip):2181 --topic test --from-beginning``
+  Osx - ``./kafka-console-consumer --zookeeper $(boot2docker ip):2181 --topic test --from-beginning``

 - **To consume A message from A particular topic and A particular partition from the begining**
-  Linux - ``./kafka-run-class.sh kafka.tools.SimpleConsumerShell --broker-list "localhost:9092" --max-messages 1 --topic test --partition 1 --offset -2``
+  Linux - ``./kafka-run-class kafka.tools.SimpleConsumerShell --broker-list "localhost:9092" --max-messages 1 --topic test --partition 1 --offset -2``
-  Osx - ``./kafka-run-class.sh kafka.tools.SimpleConsumerShell --broker-list "$(boot2docker ip):9092" --max-messages 1 --topic test --partition 1 --offset -2``
+  Osx - ``./kafka-run-class kafka.tools.SimpleConsumerShell --broker-list "$(boot2docker ip):9092" --max-messages 1 --topic test --partition 1 --offset -2``

 - **To consume A message from A particular topic and A particular partition from the latest**
-  Linux - ``./kafka-run-class.sh kafka.tools.SimpleConsumerShell --broker-list "localhost:9092" --max-messages 1 --topic test --partition 1 --offset -1``
+  Linux - ``./kafka-run-class kafka.tools.SimpleConsumerShell --broker-list "localhost:9092" --max-messages 1 --topic test --partition 1 --offset -1``
-  Osx - ``./kafka-run-class.sh kafka.tools.SimpleConsumerShell --broker-list "$(boot2docker ip):9092" --max-messages 1 --topic test --partition 1 --offset -1``
+  Osx - ``./kafka-run-class kafka.tools.SimpleConsumerShell --broker-list "$(boot2docker ip):9092" --max-messages 1 --topic test --partition 1 --offset -1``

 ##  Notes